Bringing Humanity and Fairness to Work

-Many organizations use Employee Resource Groups (ERGs) to improve awareness of specific differences.
-Before publishing their response to the Black Lives Matter movement, for example, a company could consult with the appropriate ERGs to make sure that their approach was appropriate, expressed well, and supported from within the organization.
+Many organizations use Employee Resource Groups (ERGs) to improve awareness of specific aspects of diversity.
+Before commenting on the Black Lives Matter agenda, for example, or participating in a Pride event, a company could consult with the appropriate ERGs to ensure that its approach was appropriate, expressed well, and supported from within the organization.

 3. Promote Good Manners

 Good manners are clear markers of your respect for someone.
 They show that you want them to feel respected, and that you've made an effort to do so.